 He was the owner of a thriving wedding photography business — but it was a struggle.
 After years of stress and anguish, Garrett finally found his solution…

 As a wedding photography business owner, learning How to Create Facebook Ads to Book More Weddings as part of your advertising plan has probably crossed your mind.
 Do you want to draw more clients to your business?
 Do you want to remain visible to prospective clients?
 Magazines, sample albums, leaflets, brochures, or events are all avenues of advertisement.
 They all are essential for the success of a professional photographer.
 But, in this digital age, you need to go further and use online and social platforms as well to get more clients.

-This means advertising your wedding photography business on Facebook might not be a bad idea.
+Advertising your wedding photography business on Facebook might not be a bad idea.
 According to data from Pew Research Center, 70% of Facebook users in the U.S. log into it on a daily basis.
 Less than 59% log into Instagram, 38% into Twitter, and 27% into Pinterest.
 Read on for lots of amazing tips and tricks for How to Create Facebook Ads to Book More Weddings.

 You are the one who, through your photography, immortalizes the moments lived by them.
 You capture the emotions experienced by them during their engagement or wedding day and they’ve probably built up a TON of respect for the work you do.
 Now, all you have to do is to thank them, and there are several great ways to do this.

-Read below for 10 of our favorite ways to thank your wedding couples!
+Read below for ShootDotEdit’s 10 favorite ways to thank your wedding couples!

 Wedding photography is your passion and love.
 It keeps your creative soul satiated.
 It helps you grow so much as a person and experience a great variety of human emotions.
 But… wedding photography is also your bread and butter.
 The more brides and grooms you photograph, the better for your business.
 The number of weddings you book is directly proportional to your business expansion.
 You should always be trying to book more weddings!